packit/agile/docs/roles.md

 The person who does the releases of our projects (both on GitHub and in Fedora).

-### Chief of monitors
+### Chief of Monitors

-The person responsible for checking the state of the service via metrics and Sentry alerts.
+The person responsible for monitoring the state of the service via metrics and alerts (from Sentry or Prometheus).

 ### Kanban Lead